Foster Care Overview

 What Is Kinship Care?

-Informal kinship care occurs when a family decides that a child will live with relatives or other kin besides his or her mom or dad.
+Informal kinship care occurs when a family decides that a child will live with relatives instead of the child's mom or dad.
 Formal kinship care involves the parenting of children by relatives after a determination by a court or a Child Protective Services (CPS) agency.

 How a Family Law Attorney Can Help You